Thermowell

 The types of thermowells They are classified according to the design of the thermocouple or sensor.
 They can be straight, stepped or tapered, depending on the diameter and size of the stem.

-The use of straight or conical thermowells is therefore recommended, using the latter in conditions with greater mechanical loading, that is, when they are subjected to high speeds, vibrations or pressure.
+Therefore, the use of straight or conical thermowells is recommended, using the latter in conditions with greater mechanical load, that is, when they are subjected to high speeds, vibrations or pressure.

-In addition to the body design, a thermowell can be threaded, the most common in the industry; or have flanged connections, which allows the measuring instrument to be isolated.
+In addition to the body design, a thermowell can be threaded, the most common in the industry; or have flanged connections, which allow the measurement instrument to be isolated.

-The threaded thermowells They screw onto the proveso pipe or tank, so they can be easily installed and removed when needed.
+• The threaded thermowells They thread into the supply pipe or tank, so they can be easily installed and removed when needed.

-For the thermowell to fulfill its functionality of extracting calibration data from the industrial process more quickly and easily, we must take into account the requirements of the installation and select the appropriate one.
+In order for the thermowell to fulfill its function of extracting calibration data from the industrial process more quickly and easily, we must take into account the requirements of the installation and select the appropriate one.

-For this, the characteristics of the temperature gauge with those of our thermowell:
+To do this, the characteristics of the temperature meter are related to those of our thermowell:

-The type of connection refers to the nature of the thermowell: is it threaded or welded?
+The connection type refers to the nature of the thermowell: is it threaded or welded?

 When selecting our model, we must take into account the industry in which we are going to be operating.
 For example, in the pharmaceutical and food industries, the weldable wires cannot be brought into contact with the product, so it will be relevant to perform a weld.